Gorakshep Village:The Last Stop of EBC Trek

 Explore the Magnificent Landscapes of Gorakshep

 As you explore Gorakshep, you'll see some of the most magnificent landscapes on Earth.
 Towering mountains line the horizon, while glaciers and rivers flow through the valley below.
-The village is situated at the base of Mount Lobuche, making it the perfect spot to take in the stunning views.
+The village sits on the edge of the Khumbu Glacier beneath Pumori and Kala Patthar, making it the perfect spot to take in the stunning views.

 If you're lucky, you might catch a glimpse of Mount Everest on a clear day.
 This is the tallest mountain in the world and an awe-inspiring sight to behold.
 Gorakshep is a true paradise for nature lovers, and it's easy to understand why this is such a popular trekking destination.